Three Notchd Brewery

 Team Riggs won the Veterans Premier, with Boca and Cruz Azul taking the Veterans First & Veterans Second, respectively.

-The ever-shrinking Women's Division was won by Angry Lemons, who took this this season's tiara.
+The Women's Division was won by Angry Lemons, who took this this season's tiara.

 In the Coed ranks, both genitalia & obesity were double-entendred, as Ballsagna FC and Sporting Abeergut FC took their respective titles.